Monarch (comics): Countdown

 Monarch appears in the last panel of Countdown #45.
 He appears to be observing Forerunner.
 In his weekly interview on Newsarama.com, Mike Marts revealed that Countdown #44 bears a cover by Ed Benes with the Monarch armor, as in the same issue Monarch manages to sway Forerunner to his side, turning her against the Monitors.

 Since then, Monarch has played a substantial role in Countdown.
-In the Bleed, he has gathered a colossal army of potentially millions of soldiers from across the Multiverse in order to battle the Monitors.
+In the Bleed, he has gathered a colossal army of potentially millions of soldiers from across the Multiverse to battle the Monitors.
 In Countdown to Final Crisis #26, he wishes to unleash a crisis wave which will destroy the multiverse and leave there only one unified reality, ruled by him.
 Besides foot-soldiers, his army consisted at the very least of the Crime Society of Earth-3, and the JLAx of Earth-10.
 Initially, he used Forerunner to both train his army and recruit new warriors, but he later abandoned her.
 He approached Lord Havok of Earth-8 to be his second in command, and while the warlord initially said no, he later appeared to change his mind as he was seen leading Monarch's armada.
 One of many Countdown spin-offs, the miniseries Lord Havok and the Extremists chronicled this.

 The miniseries Countdown: Arena features Monarch arranging battles between alternate versions of characters throughout the Multiverse to compile the strike team for his new Multiverse army; specifically, one Superman, one Batman, a Wonder Woman, a Green Lantern, a Flash, a Blue Beetle, a Nightshade, a Starman, a Ray and a 10th battle.
 During the Arena battle, Monarch is attacked by the Captain Atom Brigade, composed of every version of Captain Atom in the Multiverse.
 After Monarch destroys the Captain Atom Brigade, he absorbs their power and takes his newly formed army to war with the Monitors.
 In Countdown to Final Crisis #16, he attacks the Monitors gathered on Earth-51.
 In #14, he is confronted by Superman-Prime.
 In #13, Superman-Prime fights with Monarch, becoming slightly injured after Monarch exposes part of his suit.
 In a fit of rage, Superman-Prime redoubles his attack on Monarch and, while his temporarily Oan Guardian-boosted powers begin to fade, he rips open the chest plate of Monarch's containment armor, resulting in a huge explosion of quantum energy that devastates the entire universe of Earth-51.
 While Superman-Prime was later found lost in time by the Time Trapper and sent to the 31st century, the status of Monarch remained unknown.
-An amnesiac Captain Atom has resurfaced some time later in Superman's Pal: Jimmy Olsen Special #2 (2009); Action Comics #880 establishes having no memories of his actions during Countdown and has to confront a resurrected Major Force in #883.
+An amnesiac Captain Atom has resurfaced some time later in Superman's Pal Jimmy Olsen Special #2 (2009); Action Comics #880 establishes having no memories of his actions during Countdown and has to confront a resurrected Major Force in #883.
 He subsequently embarks on a path of redemption.